anurag-priyadarshi/scare-bot/README.md

 # scare-bot
-This bot is scare people
+This bot is scare to people